 Effective July 1,2022, the Agency adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (GASB 96), which modifies the guidance for subscription-based information technology arrangements (SBITA) accounting.
-Under this statement, a government generally should recognize a rightto-use subscription assets - an intangible asset - and a corresponding subscription liability.
-The subscription liability should be initially measured at the present value of subscription payments expected to be made during the subscription term.
-The subscription asset should be initially measured as the sum of (1) the initial subscription liability amount, (2) payments made to the SBITA vendor before commencement term, (3) capitalizable implementation cost, less any incentives received from the SBITA vendor at or before the commencement of the subscription term.
-The Agency has implemented GASB 96 in the current period and has retrospectively adjusted the presentation of SBITAs within the accompanying financial statements.
+Under this statement, a government generally recognized a right-to-use subscription asset - an intangible asset - and a corresponding subscription liability.
+The subscription liability was initially measured at the present value of subscription payments expected to be made during the subscription term.
+The subscription asset was initially measured as the sum of (1) the initial subscription liability amount, (2) payments made to the SBITA vendor before commencement term, and (3) capitalizable implementation cost, less any incentives received from the SBITA vendor at or before the commencement of the subscription term.
+The Agency has implemented GASB 96 in the prior period and has retrospectively adjusted the presentation of SBITAs within the accompanying financial statements.